 A comprehensive source of global economic data

 Covering the economies of 203 countries over a 55-plus-year rolling period, this integrated database is capable of generating detailed historical data on many regions of the globe as far back as 1980.
-Our team of well-credentialed economists rigorously reviews a continuous inflow of data worldwide to produce up-to-date global economic analysis as well as financial forecasts five, 10, and even 25 years into the future.
+Our team of economists rigorously reviews a continuous inflow of data worldwide to produce up-to-date global economic analysis as well as financial forecasts five, 10, and even 25 years into the future.

 Backed by the renowned Oxford Economics brand, Global Economic Databank is a flexible tool for use by government agencies, universities, and businesses.
 Easy to use, you can download and save information in user-friendly Excel spreadsheets, which may be customised for labels, forecast frequencies, and presentation style.
 For your convenience, all data are annotated by source, time of update, and analyst.
 Global Economic Databank can help reinforce the credibility of your presentations and executive reports.

 What the service includes

 - Extensive databank.
 A wide range of economic indicators, including GDP and domestic demand, prices and wages, labour market, trade, balance of payments, financial indicators, government accounts, demographics, as well as socioeconomic and demographic data.

 - In-depth historical data and forecasts.
 Historical data go back to 1980, and forecasts look ahead 25 years.
 Includes annual data and forecasts for all countries, with quarterly updates for the 47 most influential markets.

 - Robust methodology.
 Well-constructed global forecasts are derived from Oxford Economics’ proprietary Global Economic Model, the industry’s most widely used forecasting paradigm.